 … my experience!

-After a failed solo attempt to Satopanth Lake trek, I was certainly not ready for another follow-the-unknown trail experience.
+After a failed solo attempt at the Satopanth Lake trek, I was certainly not ready for another follow-the-unknown trail experience.
 It was time to find a comfortable spot and camp for a few days.
 Beautiful meadows and a big flat ground were all in my head.
 And then the wind said “Auli”.

 Honestly speaking, it became my new favourite among all places to see in Uttarakhand.
 Not because it offered beautiful landscapes.
 Neither was I excited about a riveting ski experience.